-Strolling through the Latin quarter on the left bank of Paris, and coming out of the Luxembourg Gardens, the unexpected neoclassical architecture of the Panthéon attracts my attention.
+Strolling through the Latin quarter on the left bank of Paris, and coming out of the Luxembourg Gardens, the unexpected neoclassical architecture of the Panthéon attracts the attention.

-Louis XV recovered from an illness and to thank the Lord he decided to have this imposing structure being built.
-Imposing?
-It is, as I feel very small after climbing up the stairs and standing in front of its oversized gates.
-It replaced the old Sainte-Genevieve church, but soon after the building was completed, the French revolution started.
-Its purpose was changed into a mausoleum: a burial place for Frenchmen or women who did something extraordinary or died for their country.
+The French king Louis XV recovered from an illness and to thank the Lord he decided to have a church to honor Sainte Geneviève, the protector of Paris, built on top of the hill bearing her name.
+However, the construction (1758, 1790) was not completed before the start of the French Revolution (1789).
+The imposing structure was turned into a mausoleum: a burial place for Frenchmen or women who did something extraordinary for France.
 It has served multiple purposes over the years, but now it remains a burial site for France’s most outstanding poets, scientists and writers.

 Marcella & Claire

 - Check out this interactive map for the specific details to help you plan your trip and more articles and photos (zoom out) about the area (short tutorial)!

 For more in Paris, click on these images: